Central Drug Store’s Elsie Tonelli Honored With Street Sign

 Elsie was not only a mother to seven with 18 grandchildren and 23 great-grandchildren, but she also had a family of customers to whom she offered advice and even drove some customers to and from their doctor’s appointments.

-She was also an alum of St. Ignatius College Preparatory School and chaired their first fashion show, raised three kids in their home off of Theresa Street before moving to Daly City.
+She raised three kids in their home off of Theresa Street before moving to Daly City.
 At one point, she ran for Daly City Council.

 “The Tonelli’s helped to build this neighborhood,” Safaí said.
 “When you think about the people in the city that have had streets named after them, Jack Kerouac, Tony Bennett, now Elsie Tonelli, it’s much, much deserved.
 Elsie and Dino pioneered thinking about how to put people to work, giving them opportunities, giving them a career and they were a family and they still are a family that invests in the neighborhood.”